 Going local has more benefits than just supporting a small business.
 The likelihood of you picking the right materials for your home will dramatically increase, making your home more energy-efficient.

-Looking for more green remodeling resources?
+Looking for more green remodeling tips and resources?

 Learn more about the basics of green building or eco-friendly flooring options.
+Click below to check out these resources.